KEYNOTE B36 – Lung Cancer Clinical Trial

 living with TTFields

-Patients participating in the KEYNOTE B36 study use the device continuously for an average of at least 18 hours a day, but may take breaks during daily use for some activities.
+Patients participating in the KEYNOTE B36 study in the TTFields group should use the device continuously for an average of at least 18 hours a day, but may take breaks during daily use for some activities.
 The treating physician may modify the treatment schedule and use of the device as needed.

-Please note: While the DSS provides comprehensive technical support, direct all medical questions to your study clinician.
+Please note: While the DSS provides comprehensive technical support, they do not offer medical advice.
+Please direct all medical questions to your study clinician.

 Using the NovoTTF-200T Device